MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Color.md

 	Show-casing one of Switzerland's most renowned artists, and hosting around 4,000 pieces of his work, the museum in Bern conducts guided tours and also has interactive programs for children.
 Find more information here: https://www.zpk.org/en/art-mediation/guided-tours-43.html

  - Angelika Kaufmann Museum
-	Kaufmann was a famous female Swiss artist who built in international reputation in the 18th Century.
+	Kaufmann was a famous female Swiss artist who built in international reputation for her landscapes and portraits in the 18th Century.
 In 1768, she became one of only two female artists who co-founded the Royal Academy in London.
-Born in Chur, Kaufmann also had close ties to Schwarzenburg, Austria (a 45 minute drive from St. Gallen)  where the museum is located.
+Born in Chur, Kaufmann also had close ties to Schwarzenburg, Austria (a 45 minute drive from St. Gallen)  where the museum is located.  http://angelika-kauffmann.com/das-museum/oeffnungszeiten